microsoft/trident/trident_api/docs/trident-api.md

 | **Required** | Yes               |
 | **Format**   | `Block Device ID` |

 **Description:** A unique identifier for the disk.
 This is a user defined string that allows to link the disk to what is consuming it and also to results in the Host Status.
+The identifier needs to be unique across all types of devices, not just disks.

+TBD: At the moment, the partition table is created from scratch.
+In the future, it will be possible to consume an existing partition table.

 ##### <a name="storage_disks_items_partition-table-type"></a>7.1.1.3.
 Property `HostConfiguration > storage > disks > disks items > partition-table-type`